ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 #### Setting up your schema

 If you don't have an absinthe schema, you can create one just for ash.
 Replace `helpdesk` in the examples with your own application name.

+See [the SDL file guide](/documentation/topics/sdl-file.md) for more information on using the SDL file, or remove the `generate_sdl_file` option to skip generating it on calls to `mix ash.codegen`.

 in `lib/helpdesk/schema.ex`